sulaimanvali/RoboticArm535/README.md

 ![alt text](https://github.com/sulaimanvali/RoboticArm535/blob/master/RoboticArm535/images/Screenshot2_AboutBox.png)

-You can also use the RoboticArm535Library DLL to write your own console application to control the robotic arm as you please.
-See https://github.com/sulaimanvali/RoboticArm535/blob/master/RoboticArm535Console/Program.cs as an example.
+You can also use the RoboticArm535Library DLL to write your own console application or script to control the robotic arm as you please.
+See https://github.com/sulaimanvali/RoboticArm535/blob/master/RoboticArm535ConsoleExample2/Program.cs or the other console examples.